Skip to content

 That side project became the most used programming language in the world.

 What made it take off is readability.
-Guido cared about code being easy to read, not just write.
+Guido cared about code being readable, not only writable.
 The result looks almost like English:

 names = ["Alice", "Bob", "Carol"]